-As was the case in FY 2024, Decision Package narratives will be submitted directly into BFM.
-Agencies will not be asked to submit Microsoft Word or PDF Decision Package forms as attachments to the Decision Package form in BFM.
-The narrative detail will be directly inputted into the BFM Decision Package form, which, like the attachable forms from previous years, will continue to include fields requesting detailed information about each agency proposal.
+As was the case in FY 2025, Decision Package narratives will be submitted directly into BFM.
+The narrative detail will now be directly inputted into the BFM Decision Package form, which, like the attachable forms from previous years, will continue to include fields requesting detailed information about each agency proposal.
 The goal of submitting directly into the BFM form is to eliminate the duplication of effort resulting from having Decision Package information provided both within BFM and in a Microsoft Word or PDF attachment.
 Furthermore, including Decision Package detailed summary and justification information in BFM will allow agencies and the Budget Office to more effectively review proposals alongside the financial and personnel information already submitted directly in the BFM Decision Package form.